bfi-prog-notes/bfi-prog-notes.github.io/_posts/2024-03-26-more-than-a-dream-gene-tierney.md

 ---
 layout: post
-title: El sur
+title: More Than a Dream<br> Gene Tierney
 published: true
 date: 2024-03-26
 readtime: true
-categories: ['OUT OF THE SHADOWS: THE FILMS OF GENE TIERNEY']
+categories: ['OUT OF THE SHADOWS<br>THE FILMS OF GENE TIERNEY']
-tags: [Drama]
+tags: [Talk]
-metadata: 'Spain/France 1983, 95 mins<br> Director: Víctor Erice'
+metadata:
-pdf: '2024-03-26-sur.pdf'
+pdf: '2024-03-26-more-than-a-dream-gene-tierney.pdf'
 --

 **SPOILER WARNING** The following notes give away some of the plot of a couple of films in Gene Tierney’s season.